jonfernandez12/FRIDAY_code_challenge/docs/technical/modus_operandi.md

 # Modus operandi

-The following section will cover which has been the procedure while developing the challenge.
+The following section will cover which has been the procedure while developing the challenge, just for curiosity.

 [2022-06-16]